crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v3.1.6 (2025-08-12):**
+    * **Status:** Complete.
+    * **Milestone:** Implemented the complete user-facing measurement workflow for Normal Boot mode.
+    * **Feature (UI):** Created a new `MeasureMenuScreen` to allow the user to select which probe they want to view.
+    * **Feature (UI):** Created a powerful, generic `ProbeMeasurementScreen` that displays a rich set of data for the selected probe, including live values, raw data, and a graphical plot of the calibration curve.
+    * **Feature (UI):** Created a new, specialized `CalibrationCurveBlock` to render the static calibration model and a live crosshair, keeping it architecturally separate from the time-series `GraphBlock`.
+    * **Feature (Backend):** Implemented a comprehensive "Capture" feature.
+When triggered, the system saves a detailed JSON snapshot of all current sensor readings, filter parameters, calibration data, and system status to the SD card for later analysis.
+    * **Architecture:** Implemented an on-demand probe activation system.
+Probes are now kept in a low-power `DORMANT` state by default and are only activated when the user navigates to the measurement screen, significantly preserving the probe's operational lifespan.

 * **v3.1.5 (2025-08-11):**
     * **Status:** In Progress.
     * **Milestone:** Completed the implementation of the "Probe Analysis" report card feature, including the foundational `RtcManager` for session-based timestamping and all associated UI and backend logic.
 All known bugs related to file saving and feature freezes have been resolved.